repoze/repoze.what/docs/source/Manual/ManagingSources.rst

         If you are creating a :term:`source adapter`, this is the only exception you should raise.

-.. class:: ExistingSectionError
+.. exception:: ExistingSectionError

     Exception raised when trying to add an existing group.

-.. class:: NonExistingSectionError
+.. exception:: NonExistingSectionError

     Exception raised when trying to use a non-existing group.

-.. class:: ItemPresentError
+.. exception:: ItemPresentError

     Exception raised when trying to add an item to a group that already contains it.

-.. class:: ItemNotPresentError
+.. exception:: ItemNotPresentError

     Exception raised when trying to remove an item from a group that doesn't contain it.